Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Methodology

 \subsubsection{Results Analysis Module}

-We use an aggregated metric $\mathcal{M}$ as the north star for our discovery workflow: the average of 6 AUC metrics across three user behavior types (click, conversion, grouped conversion) and two search scenes (point-of-interest, popularity-based) over 7 days’ unseen data.
+We use an aggregated metric $\mathcal{M}$ as the north star for our discovery workflow: the average of 6 AUC metrics across three user behavior types (click, conversion, grouped conversion) and two search scenes (point-of-interest, popularity-based) over 7 days of unseen data.
 This metric correlates well with online performance and serves as a verifiable reward signal.
-The AI Co-Scientist calculates $\mathcal{M}$ and proceeds accordingly: if $\mathcal{M} > 0$, it creates a new branch and implements the next iteration; if $\mathcal{M} < 0$, it decides whether to fix the current branch or revert to the previous best.
-This decision is controlled by a threshold parameter—higher values encourage persistence, lower values favor quick reversion.
-Similar to Section~\ref{sec:idea}, multiple LLMs reach consensus on this decision.
+Throughout the paper we report \emph{deltas} of $\mathcal{M}$ relative to V1 in absolute AUC points $\times\,100$ (e.g., $+0.118$ corresponds to $+0.00118$ in raw AUC).
+The AI Co-Scientist computes $\Delta\mathcal{M}$ against the previous best and proceeds accordingly: if $\Delta\mathcal{M} > 0$, it creates a new branch and implements the next iteration; if $\Delta\mathcal{M} < 0$, it decides whether to fix the current branch or revert to the previous best.
+This decision is controlled by a threshold parameter---higher values encourage persistence, lower values favor quick reversion.
+As in Section~\ref{sec:idea}, multiple LLMs reach consensus on this decision via the protocol of Section~\ref{sec:consensus}.